Eastern Market Corporation, Detroit, MI

-C. Fish permitted within Kashrut guidelines is acceptable.
-(Must have had fins or scales in its lifetime – no shellfish)
+C. Fish permitted within Kashrut guidelines is acceptable (must have had fins or scales in its lifetime – no shellfish).

-D. Any foods prepared being considered “Parve” or dairy are permitted.
+D. Any foods prepared being considered parve or dairy are permitted.

-E. There will be no “Meat” dishes, cookware, or utensils designated for use in the kitchen.
+E. There will be no meat dishes, cookware, or utensils designated for use in the kitchen.

-F. Food will be clearly labeled under the supervision of the Council of Orthodox Rabbis the level of kashrut.
+F. Food will be clearly labeled under the supervision of the Council of Orthodox Rabbis bearing the level of kashrut.

 II.
-Packaged, Prepared Food to be Sold by Vendors Inside Sheds 5 and 6:
+Packaged, Prepared Food to be Sold by Vendors Inside Sheds 5 and 6

-A. Packaged and prepared foods coming from independent vendors will be clearly labeled under the supervision of the Council of Orthodox Rabbis when applicable.B.
-The kosher and eco-kosher packaged food will be in Sheds 5 and 6 and clearly labeled.
+A. Packaged and prepared foods coming from independent vendors will be clearly labeled under the supervision of the Council of Orthodox Rabbis when applicable.

 D. Vendors will use locally sourced, organic ingredients whenever possible and will label appropriately.

 E. Vendors will limit high-sugar (corn based) products.
-Vendors will not sell bottled water or high sugar or low sugar (aspartame) sodas (i.e., coke, etc).
+Vendors will not sell bottled water or high sugar or low sugar (aspartame) sodas (i.e., Coke, etc).

-E. Dairy /Parve meals may be prepared offsite and brought in.
+C. Dairy / parve meals may be prepared offsite and brought in.

-F. All food will be served on compostable plates with compostable cutlery.
+D. All food will be served on compostable plates with compostable cutlery.
 Hazon will make recommendations for sourcing upon request.

 A. Coffee / Tea: Purchase fair trade and organic

 B. Plates / Utensils: For the festival, all plates and utensils should be compostable

-1. Place cans, plastics, and glass jars in the appropriate recycling receptacle
+1. Place cans, plastics, and glass jars in the appropriate recycling receptacle.

-2. Place paper and cardboard in the appropriate recycling receptacle
+2. Place paper and cardboard in the appropriate recycling receptacle.

 D. Clean Up

-1. Use eco friendly dish soap and sponges
+1. Use eco-friendly dish soap and sponges.

-3. Use a small amount of water and soap when washing plates, a little goes a long way!
+3. Use a small amount of water and soap when washing plates — a little goes a long way!